 Taking up an exercise routine under a doctor’s supervision can also help.
 Exercise allows you to develop muscles in the legs, which help improve blood flow.
 Finally, trying to keep your legs elevated as much as possible and avoiding anything that puts pressure on them, such as constricting socks or pants and crossing your legs, can also help.

 Wearing Compression Stockings

-Compression stockings aren't the same as too-tight, poorly fitting socks or trousers.
+Compression stockings aren’t the same as too-tight, poorly-fitting socks or trousers.
 The goal of wearing compression stockings is to apply gentle pressure upwards on the leg.
-The pressure from the stockings can help increase the flow of blood back up towards the heart.
-Depending on the state of your veins, a doctor might recommend wearing support hose or might give you a prescription for specialized compression garments.
+The pressure from the stockings can help increase blood flow back up toward the heart.
+Depending on the state of your veins, a doctor might recommend wearing a support hose or might give you a prescription for specialized compression garments.

 Sclerotherapy can often be an effective treatment for smaller varicose veins.
-During treatment, a vein doctor will inject a special chemical into the veins.
+A vein doctor injects a special chemical into the veins during treatment.
 The chemical damages the veins, causing them to collapse and ultimately fade away.
-Typically, the treatment doesn't require any anesthesia and discomfort during and afterwards is minimal.
-Although you might need to wear a bandage on the treated area for some time afterwards, you won't have to take much of a break from your daily life.
+Typically, the treatment doesn’t require any anesthesia, and discomfort during and afterward is minimal.
+Although you might need to wear a bandage on the treated area for some time afterward, you won’t have to take much of a break from your daily life.

 Veins that are too big for sclerotherapy can often be effectively treated with microphlebectomy.
-The treatment involves making small incisions in the legs and stabbing the affected vein, to destroy and remove it.
+The treatment involves making small incisions in the legs and stabbing the affected vein to destroy and remove it.
 Although it is minimally invasive, the treatment does have a slightly longer recovery period than other options.
-You'll be able to go back to work right away, but will be asked to avoid exercise or any other vigorous activity for a few weeks.
+You’ll be able to return to work immediately but will be asked to avoid exercise or any other vigorous activity for a few weeks.